Skokoo/Firere/README.md

 # Fire simulation!
-This project is about fire, yes fire simulator.
+This project is about fire, yes fire simulator.( To see the code, click this [FireSim](https://github.com/Skokoo/Firere/blob/main/FireSim.cpp) )
 This is the explanation of the code:

 1.Librarys = used for arrays(Vector used for flexibility), and some other library(like Iostream(Cin,cout))